BSc (Hons) Rural Land and Property Management

 Work placement

-You will complete a minimum of 70 hours of work experience as an assessed part of your course.
+You will complete a period of work experience as an assessed part of your course.
 Our Careers Team run a careers fair each year, providing you with an opportunity to meet with potential employers.
 There is also an option of a full placement year.

 Many of our students are also recognised as the future of the industry.
 Hear from Grace Gardiner, finalist in the South West Women in Property Student Awards 2020, talking about sustainability in land management.